 What Is a Foreclosure in Lake Stevens WA?

 In simple terms, “a foreclosed home is one in which the owner is unable to make his mortgage loan payments and the bank repossessed the home” (source).
-If you stop making your house payments, your lender has the right to foreclose on your property so they can attempt to recoup their money lent to you.
+If you stop making your house payments, your lender has the right to foreclose on your property so they can attempt to recoup the money lent to you.

 A home is typically foreclosed on when a borrower fails to make mortgage payments.
 The lending institution assumes ownership and possession of the property, evicting the borrower.
 These properties are then sold at auction or more traditional means, utilizing the service of real estate agents.
 A foreclosure can damage the credit rating of a borrower and make it very difficult for the latter to obtain a mortgage for many years.

-Depending on the state that you live in, a foreclosure can work in different ways.
+Depending on the state that you live in, foreclosure can work in different ways.
 Check out the foreclosure process information over here at the HUD government website.

 What Is a Short Sale?

 In a short sale, the home is still owned by the borrower.
 The definition of a short sale is “a sale of real estate in which the proceeds from selling the property will fall short of the balance of debts secured by liens against the property, and the property owner cannot afford to repay the liens’ full amounts and where the lien holders agree to release their lien on the real estate and accept less than the amount owed on the debt” (source: Wikipedia).

 In some cases, a short sale is an option agreed upon by borrowers and lenders.
 In a short sale, the home is sold for less than the outstanding balance of the mortgage.
 The unpaid balance (known as the deficiency) may or may not still be owed by the borrower.